he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Black Cat Curse.md

 **Catfolk:**

-A creature with this trait is a member of the [[Catfolk]] ancestry.
+A creature with this trait is a member of the [[DATABASE/ancestry/Catfolk|catfolk]] ancestry.
 Catfolk are humanoids with feline features.
 An ability with this trait can be used or selected only by catfolk.
 An item with this trait is created and used by catfolk.

 **Divination:**